Vedic Astrology: A

 was challenged by its wave nature, and contemporary research acknowledges its

-more such revisions in the future.
+can expect more revisions like this in the future.

 I am not a